brson/wasm-opt-rs/notes.md

 W3F grants are based on deliverables at milestones, each milestone receiving an agreed payout if the deliverables are completed as specified in the approved proposal.
 The W3F has three funding tiers that require progressively more approvals.
-The first tier is for proposals less than (TODO).
+The first tier is for proposals less than 10,000 USD.
 This is a very small amount of compensation, and only suitable for tiny projects, or perhaps students looking to start their career.
 The second tier is the sweet spot, providing funding for up to 30,000 USD,